codio-c5/C5-Development/.guides/content/Lab-Part-2--Decrypt-Your-Partner-s-Key-c4ef.md

     Click on the output file ```diffiehellman/orig-message.txt``` in the file tree to the left.

- **Hint:** smaller key sizes are more vulnerable to brute force attacks.
+ **Hint:** smaller key sizes are more vulnerable to brute-force attacks.

  - If you weren't successful, try again using their key.